Student Loan Information for High School Students

 For Direct Subsidized and Unsubsidized Federal Loans, students who are enrolled in school at least half-time aren’t required to make payments on their student loans.
 On these loans, repayments officially begin after the loan’s grace period.

-As noted above, most federal loans have a six-month grace period, which allows you time before you have to start repaying your loans.
+Federal loans typically have a six-month grace period after graduation, which allows you time before you have to start repaying your loans.
 It’s important to note that even though you may be granted a grace period, depending on the loan you have, you may still be responsible for paying the interest on the loan during the time you are not making payments.

 Note that PLUS Loans, which are available to parents of students and graduate or professional students, require repayments as soon as the loan is disbursed (or paid out).